Samitha-Nawarathna/Simple-Fully-Connected-Neural-Network-Library-with-Pure-C/README.md

 Simple Fully Connected Neural Network Library with Pure C

 ⚠️ (this project was built just for educational purose.
-Not recommonded for productions.)
+Not recommended for productions.)